sdv-dev/RDT/README.md

 table, table_meta = table_tuple
 ```

-The `table_tuple`, which is a `tuple`, that contains the table data and it's metadata.
+The output is the variable `table_tuple` which includes a tuple with
-The first value of the tuple is the table data and the second it's metadata.
+the table data and its metadata.

-The `table`, which is a `pandas.DataFrame`, is the table data:
+The output of the variable `table` which includes the specified table data:

 ```
            id date_account_created  ...  first_device_type first_browser